3 Tips for Muskie

 If you're a seasoned muskie angler, these things come as second nature.
 If you're just beginning, you're liable to learn the above through trial and error.

 As a beginner, one more thing to pay close attention to is regulations in your area.
-Seasons and exceptions can vary depending on your FMZ (Fisheries Management Zone) and can even change throughout the year if there are unfavourable water conditions.
+Seasons and exceptions can vary depending on your FMZ (Fisheries Management Zone) and can even change throughout the year if there are unfavorable water conditions.

 Don't let this discourage you.
 As a beginner, there are better ways to learn.
 If you are unsure of something regarding muskie, never hesitate to ask an experienced muskie angler.
 It'll save yourself and the fish a lot of grief.

 Wishing you all a wonderful hook free season full of personal bests.